DTJF/libpruio/src/doc/_z_changelog.md

 - PWM configuration variables to directly influence A and B output of PWM modules.
 - More links between the FB and the C documentation.
 - PWM output on JTag 5 (PWMSS-1.eCAP)
+- setPin works with kernels 3.8 and 4.1 now (new sysfs folder structure)

 ## Changes:

+- Function Pin returns the current configuration by default and needs parameter Mo = 0 to show initial state.
 - Function Gpio->setValue calls Gpio->config() now, in case of improper pin mode.
 - New numbers for PRU commands, checking tree structure now (faster).
 - Pruio_c_wrapper now in folder src/pruio.